epicMage/epicMage/README.md

 * I bought my 2021 model 14 inch M1 Pro chip Macbook Pro in extremely late 2022, when I formerly used an extremely trashy Lenovo laptop, completely ditching Windows.
 * I use Homebrew to install terminal apps and other applications.
 * I use zsh. tmux is too confusing.
-* Google Pixel 8a running GrapheneOS, along with a cheap samsung A13.
+* Google Pixel 8a without SIM running GrapheneOS, along with a cheap samsung A13.
 ## Glad that's over...